High-Dimensional Time-Varying Coefficient Estimation in Diffusion Models: Conclusion

 \section{Conclusion}

-In this paper, we proposed a novel Thresholding dEbiased Dantzig (TED) estimation procedure which can accommodate the sparse and time-varying beta process in the high-dimensional set-up.
-Specifically, to account for the sparse and time-varying beta process, we applied the Dantzig procedure to the instantaneous beta estimator, which results in a biased estimator.
+In this paper, we proposed a novel Thresholding dEbiased Dantzig (TED) estimation procedure that can accommodate the sparse and time-varying coefficient process in the high-dimensional set-up.
+Specifically, to account for the sparse and time-varying coefficient process, we applied the Dantzig procedure to the instantaneous coefficient estimator, which results in a biased estimator.
 To reduce the bias, we proposed a debiased estimation procedure.
-We estimated the integrated beta with this new debiased instantaneous beta estimator.
-We showed that the Dantzig procedure can handle the sparsity of the instantaneous beta and that the debiased scheme mitigates the errors from the bias of the instantaneous beta estimator.
-To accommodate the sparsity of the integrated beta, we further regularized the beta estimator.
+We estimated the integrated coefficient with this new debiased instantaneous coefficient estimator.
+We showed that the Dantzig procedure can handle the sparsity of the instantaneous coefficient and that the debiased scheme mitigates the errors from the bias of the instantaneous coefficient estimator.
+To accommodate the sparsity of the integrated coefficient, we further regularized the coefficient estimator.
 Finally, we showed that the proposed TED estimator can obtain the near-optimal convergence rate.

-In the empirical study, the TED estimator outperforms other estimators in terms of both in-sample and out-of-sample $R^2$.
-Furthermore, we found that the beta process is sparse and time-varying.
-These findings revealed that, when analyzing the high-dimensional high-frequency regression, the TED estimator is a useful tool which can handle the curse of dimensionality and the time-varying beta.
-That is, in practice, the TED procedure makes it possible to analyze the stock market with relatively short period using high-frequency data.
+In the empirical study, the TED estimator outperforms other estimators in terms of predictive accuracy in out-of-sample analysis.
+Furthermore, we found that the coefficient process is sparse and time-varying.
+These findings revealed that, when analyzing high-dimensional high-frequency regression, the TED estimator is a useful tool that can handle the curse of dimensionality and time-varying coefficients.
+That is, in practice, the TED procedure makes it possible to analyze the stock market with a relatively short period using high-frequency data.

+Statistical inference---hypothesis tests or confidence intervals---on the integrated coefficient estimator is also important and essential.
+However, under the current debiasing scheme, the sum of non-martingale terms, $R_i$, is not negligible compared to the sum of martingale terms, which makes inference infeasible.
+To solve this issue, we may need to develop a novel debiasing scheme for the biased integrated coefficient estimator.
+This is a demanding task.
+On the other hand, high-dimensional covariates often exhibit a factor structure, which can be addressed using a PCA-based approach.
+However, applying this more elaborate model within a simple framework introduces substantial estimation error, which outweighs the benefits of alleviating model misspecification.
+An interesting avenue for future work is to develop a method that explicitly incorporates the factor structure of covariate processes while providing a clearer explanation of market dynamics.
+We leave these issues for future research.